astral-sh/ruff/python/ruff-ecosystem/README.md

 ruff-ecosystem format ruff "./target/debug/ruff"
 ```

+The default output format is markdown, which includes nice summaries of the changes.
+You can use `--output-format json` to display the raw data — this is
+particularly useful when making changes to the ecosystem checks.

 ## Development

 When developing, it can be useful to set the `--pdb` flag to drop into a debugger on failure: